Satire: 20th-century satire

 In the United States 1950s, satire was introduced into American stand-up comedy most prominently by Lenny Bruce and Mort Sahl.
 As they challenged the taboos and conventional wisdom of the time, were ostracized by the mass media establishment as sick comedians.
 In the same period, Paul Krassner's magazine The Realist began publication, to become immensely popular during the 1960s and early 1970s among people in the counterculture; it had articles and cartoons that were savage, biting satires of politicians such as Lyndon Johnson and Richard Nixon, the Vietnam War, the Cold War and the war on drugs.
 This baton was also carried by the original National Lampoon magazine, edited by Doug Kenney and Henry Beard and featuring blistering satire written by Michael O'Donoghue, P.J.
 O'Rourke, and Tony Hendra, among others.
 Prominent satiric stand-up comedian George Carlin acknowledged the influence The Realist had in his 1970s conversion to a satiric comedian.

+"We Will All Go Together When We Go" by Tom Lehrer, a song which comically satirizes the threat of nuclear holocaust during the Cold War.

 A more humorous brand of satire enjoyed a renaissance in the UK in the early 1960s with the satire boom, led by comedians including Peter Cook, Alan Bennett, Jonathan Miller, and Dudley Moore, whose stage show Beyond the Fringe was a hit not only in Britain, but also in the United States.
 Other significant influences in 1960s British satire include David Frost, Eleanor Bron and the television program That Was The Week That Was.

 Joseph Heller's most famous work, Catch-22 (1961), satirizes bureaucracy and the military, and is frequently cited as one of the greatest literary works of the twentieth century.
 Departing from traditional Hollywood farce and screwball, director and comedian Jerry Lewis used satire in his self-directed films The Bellboy (1960), The Errand Boy (1961) and The Patsy (1964) to comment on celebrity and the star-making machinery of Hollywood.
 The film Dr. Strangelove (1964) starring Peter Sellers was a popular satire on the Cold War.
 Sellers and the British satire boom had a direct influence on the comedy troupe Monty Python.
 Empire magazine called Monty Python's Life of Brian (1979) "an unrivalled satire on religion".